agnesoft/adev/projects/abuild/high_level_design.md

 The **Agnesoft Build** (**ABuild** or **abuild**) is a fully automatic C++ build system.
 It automatically detects and builds projects from C++ source files.
 By invoking `abuild` in a project root directory it detects all targets and their dependencies and build them using sensible defaults and an available (and also detected) compiler toolchain.

-## Context
+## Problem

 ### Build files

-All existing build systems require creation and maintenance of build files that describe what and how should be built.
-This information is duplicated however as it is usually already expressed in the source files themselves in form of source code organization and in the code itself.
+All existing build systems require creation and maintenance of build files that describe what should be built (often also how).
+This information is however duplicated as it is usually already expressed in the source files themselves in form of source code organization and in the code itself.

 Consider: